-SLU Sport Psychology Services provides sport performance optimization for individual athletes and teams at Saint Louis University's Department of Athletics and to athletes and teams across the St. Louis region.
+SLU Sport Psychology Services provides athletic performance optimization for individual athletes and teams at Saint Louis University's Department of Athletics and to athletes and teams across the St. Louis region.

-A successful sports program is reflected by athletes, coaches, and teams performing at their highest potential.
+A successful sports program is reflected by athletes, coaches and teams performing at their highest potential.
 The SLU Sport Psychology team provides evidence-based sport psychological services to individual athletes and teams to achieve optimal performance in their sport.
-Our team is comprised of doctoral students in clinical psychology with an emphasis on sport psychology who serve as Sport Psychology Consultants (SPCs) and are provided to athletes and teams from all sports within the greater St. Louis region.
-The primary focus of the SPCs is to understand and improve the mental aspects of an athlete's and a team’s performance by enhancing mental toughness, optimizing arousal and emotional regulation, improving concentration and attention, sustaining motivation, assisting with injury rehabilitation, and managing sport related stressors.
-Professor of Psychology Michael J. Ross, Ph.D., serves as the director of SLU Sport Psychology Services and provides supervision of all sport psychology consultants.
+Our team comprises doctoral students in clinical psychology with an emphasis on sport psychology who serve as sport psychology consultants (SPCs) and are provided to athletes and teams from all sports within the greater St. Louis region.
+The primary focus of the SPCs is to understand and improve the mental aspects of an athlete's and a team’s performance by enhancing mental toughness, optimizing arousal and emotional regulation, improving concentration and attention, sustaining motivation, assisting with injury rehabilitation, and managing sports-related stressors.
+Professor of Psychology Michael J. Ross, Ph.D., serves as the director of SLU Sport Psychology Services and supervises all sport psychology consultants.

 Services are provided to athletes aged 16 and up.